alonsoJASL/PhDdefencePrepTools/README.md

-# PhD Defense Prep Tools
+# PhD Defence Prep Tools

-In this repository, I will try to put all the help I created for myself for my _viva_ (or PhD defense, however you want to call it).
+In this repository, I will try to put all the help I created for myself for my _viva_ (or PhD defence, however you want to call it).
 At the moment it only contains one document intended for you to sumarise your entire document in a few pages.

 `revisionThesis.xlsx`.
 It contains all the page numbers in your thesis.